MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/database-schema.md

 # Database Schema

-Microsoft Community Training platform stores all customer data in the Azure SQL database which is part of customer's Azure Subscription.
-Customers can access the database to build custom reports (using analytics tools such as PowerBI) and run SQL queries for specific operations.
+Community Training stores all customer data in the Azure SQL database which is part of your Azure Subscription.
+You can access the database to build custom reports (using analytics tools such as PowerBI) and run SQL queries for specific operations.

 In this article, you will learn more about the platform's database schema and its components and usage.